-To use the Dance-O-Mat, people bring any device with a headphone jack such as an Ipod, phone or Mp3 player and plug it into the converted washing machine, insert $2 to activate the power and get dancing! $2 gets you 30 minutes of lighting and sound.
+To use the Dance-O-Mat, plug in any device with a headphone jack or use Bluetooth to connect to the converted washing machine, insert $2 to activate the power and get dancing! $2 gets you 30 minutes of lighting and sound.

 Gap Filler created this project to respond to the lack of spaces for dance post-quake and bring people, life and energy back to the central city.
 Thousands of people have used the Dance-O-Mat, even Prince Charles and Camilla in November 2012 on their Royal Jubilee tour.
 And the King of the Netherlands.
 And many, many random passers-by, kids, theatre-goers and more.
-With dancing ranging from salsa to flamenco, break dance, swing, ceroc, belly dancing, random all-ages discos and the SUPERHERO DANCE SQUAD, Dance-O-Mat brought many smiles to people’s faces, right up against the red zone and beyond.
-Local choreographers, social dance groups and teachers also used the floor to work out in the open with their students first due to necessity and later, just for the fun of it.
+With dancing ranging from salsa to flamenco, break dance, swing, ceroc, belly dancing, random all-ages discos and the SUPERHERO DANCE SQUAD, Dance-O-Mat has brought many smiles to people’s faces, right up against the red zone and beyond.
+Local choreographers, social dance groups and teachers also use the floor to work out in the open with their students first due to necessity and later, just for the fun of it.

 The Dance-O-Mat was first located on a vacant site (a former car rental place) on St Asaph Street in 2012 and has occupied three different gaps in the city since then.
 This project in its first iteration was extremely successful, getting 600 hours of use at our best guess (based on the $2 coins collected) across 3 months.
-It currently shares the vacant site on the corner of Gloucester and Colombo Streets with Julia Morrison’s artwork Tree Houses for Swamp Dwellers which was commissioned by CCC and realised as part of SCAPE 2013.
-The team and a crew of volunteers have worked really hard to get the floor back in time for Christmas (2013).
-We’ve had people asking us for weeks when it’s coming it, so we know people are keen to see it back!
-This is Gap Filler’s Christmas present to the city.
+It currently lives on the vacant site on the corner of Gloucester and Colombo Street.
+There are wonderful views to be had of the Dance-O-Mat from Tūranga, Christchurch’s amazing new public library.

 Date: February 2012 – Current